Ornamental

 The corpse flower, known for its massive size and foul odor, draws huge crowds when it blooms—an event that happens only once every 5 to 10 years.
 This story explores the plant’s rare and spectacular flowering, its unique pollination strategy, and its rising popularity as a star attraction at botanic gardens across the U.S.

-flower, ornamental, tropical
+flower, ornamental, tropical -

-flower, ornamental, tropical
+flower, ornamental, subtropical, tree, tropical -

 The Sensitive Plant: Meaning and Movement